Please select the country or location you would like to see content from.

 What causes blood in semen?

 Blood in the semen can be caused by inflammation, injury or infection in the reproductive system.
-Inflammation of the glands (seminal vesicles) that produce a lot of the fluid in semen is called vesiculitis, small stones in this area can also cause blood in the semen.
+Inflammation of the glands (seminal vesicles) that produce a lot of the fluid in semen is called vesiculitis, and small stones in this area can also cause blood in the semen.

-Inflammation of the prostate gland (where semen is produced) called prostatitis, recent surgery on any part of the urinary and reproductive system such as the bladder or prostate, as well as sexually transmitted infections (STIs) can lead to blood in the semen.
+Inflammation of the prostate gland (where semen is produced) called prostatitis, recent surgery on any part of the urinary and reproductive system such as the bladder or prostate, as well as sexually transmitted infections (STIs) can also lead to blood in the semen.

 When should I see my doctor?